Oyo State

+Oyo State is the biggest state in Southern Nigeria in terms of landmass and is the second most populated state in Southern Nigeria after Lagos.
+According to the 2006 census the state is ranked the 4th most populous state in Nigeria with a population of 5,580,894.
+The recent estimate in 2022 projected the state population to be around 7,976,100 making it the sixth most populous in the Nigeria.
+Noted for being the site of the first university in Nigeria, the University of Ibadan, founded in 1948, the state is acclaimed to be the state of many first in Nigeria including the First television station, first road in Nigeria, first stadium in Nigeria, First railway line in Nigeria, first teaching hospital in Nigeria amongst others.

-Oyo State is noted for being the site of the first university in Nigeria, the University of Ibadan, founded in 1948.
-The state economy remains largely agrarian, with the western city of Shaki being described as the state's breadbasket. cassava, cocoa, and tobacco are among the most important crops to Oyo State's economy.
+The capital city of Ibadan, is the 3rd most populated city in Nigeria according to the 2006 official census.
+The state has the highest number of towns and cities mentioned in the top 50 most populous towns in Nigeria with Ibadan, Ogbomoso, Oyo, Saki and Iseyin all featuring in the list.
+The state economy remains largely agrarian, with the western city of Shaki being described as the state's breadbasket.
+Cassava, cocoa, and tobacco are among the most important crops to Oyo State's economy.

 Geography

 Oyo State covers approximately an area of 28,454 square kilometers and is ranked 14th by size.
 The landscape consists of old hard rocks and dome shaped hills, which rise gently from about 500 meters in the southern part and reaching a height of about 1,200 metres above sea level in the northern part.
 Some principal rivers such as Ogun, Oba, Oyan, Otin, Ofiki, Sasa, Oni, Erinle and Osun river originate in this highland.
+The southern and southeastern parts of the state form a continuous plain.

-Oyo State contains a number of natural features including the Old Oyo National Park.
+Oyo State contains a number of natural features including the Old Oyo National Park, Agodi parks and gardens.
 In this location there was earlier habitat for the endangered African wild dog, Lycaon pictus; however, this canid is thought to have been locally extirpated at the present.

+Climate

 The climate is equatorial, notably with dry and wet seasons with relatively high humidity.
 The dry season lasts from November to March while the wet season starts from April and ends in October.
 Average daily temperature ranges between 25 °C and 35 °C, almost throughout the year.

 History

 It was formed in 1976 from Western State, and included Ọsun State, which was split off in 1991.
 Oyo State is homogenous, mainly inhabited by the Yoruba ethnic group who are primarily agrarian but have a predilection for living in high-density urban centres.
-The indigenes mainly comprise the Oyos, the Oke-Oguns, the Ibadans and the Ibarapas, all belonging to the Yoruba family and indigenous city in Africa.
+The indigenes mainly comprise the Oyos, the Oke-Oguns, the Ibadans and the Ibarapas, all belonging to the Yoruba family.
 Ibadan had been the centre of administration of the old Western Region since the days of British colonial rule.